filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

 - Complete the migration at upgrade epoch, with a successful upgrade.
 - Sync the new network version with the mock actor bundle, and be able to see that you are on a new network version with `lotus state network-version`

-You can take a look at this [Lotus PR as a reference](https://github.com/filecoin-project/lotus/pull/11964), which added the skeleton for network version 23.
+You can take a look at this [Lotus PR as a reference](https://github.com/filecoin-project/lotus/pull/12419) and [this](https://github.com/filecoin-project/lotus/pull/12455), which added the skeleton for network version 24.

 ## Special Cases